 The coronavirus pandemic is not impacting all Utahns equally.
-An increasing body of research at the national, state, and county levels suggests a disproportionate burden of illness and death from COVID-19 among racial and ethnic minority groups.
+An increasing body of research at the national, state, and county levels suggests a disproportionate burden of illness, death, and economic impact from COVID-19 among racial/ethnic minority groups and low-income individuals.